samuelebortolotti/neural-prnu-extractor/presentation/main.md

 * learning rate and weights the optimizer
 * patience for the scheduler
 * current best loss
-* all the initial parameters (e.g. batch size, orthogonalization, ...)
+* all the initial parameters

 # PRNU Extraction [@10.2352/ISSN.2470-1173.2016.8.MWSF-086]

-In order to evaluate the results obtained from the training of FFDNet, we
+To evaluate the results obtained from the training of FFDNet, we

 1. considered a set of different camera models *flat* images
 2. extracted the noise using the neural implementation
-3. obtained the camera fingerprint for each model
+3. obtained the camera fingerprint for each model [@luca_bondi_2019_2554965]
 4. classified a set of *nat* images using the resulting PRNU

-This process was possible by using the prnu-python code [@luca_bondi_2019_2554965] from Politecnico di Milano.
+Furthermore, we also created a packaged installation for \texttt{pip} and added it in the program requirements.

 # PRNU Extraction - Metrics
 ![Evaluation of PRNU accuracy by using ROC curve](imgs/roc.pdf){width=60%}

-# PRNU Extraction - Our contribution

-The original code worked only with a specific noise extraction procedure based on Wavelet denoising.
-For our purposes, we had to change the process in order to plug in our trained model.
-Furthermore, we also created a packaged installation for pip and added it in the program requirements.

 # Results